-Both the Planticipate app and its workshop equivalnt seek to predict, and explain different categories of people’s plan preferences.
+The ordinary Planticipate app and its workshop version seek to predict, and explain different categories of people’s plan preferences.

-Earlier prototypes correctly predicted people’s top-ranked plan at least 70% of the time, and the current versions should improve upon this.
+Earlier prototypes correctly predicted people’s top-ranked plan at least 70% of the time, and the current apps should improve upon this.

-They constitute an extremely rare, if not entirely unprecedented application of scientific rigor to the intensely humanistic process of people-oriented policy making.
+They constitute an extremely rare, if not entirely unprecedented application of scientific rigor to the intensely human process of people-oriented policy making.

-App users then score the situation's plans, both for twelve, key plan-evaluation criteria and for overall desirability, and their judgments are automatically sent to the cloud where they are closely protected and NEVER revealed to any third party (they are of dubious commercial/political value anyway).
+App users then score their situation's plans, both for twelve, key plan-evaluation criteria and for overall desirability, and their scores are automatically sent to the cloud where they are closely protected and NEVER revealed to any third party (Privacy statement).

-This enables our cloud-based dataset to slowly accumulate knowledge about relationships between plans’ criterion scores and their overall desirability and, since every app user has also supplied their demographic details, such relationships are updated for every demographic category to which the user belongs.
+This enables our cloud-based dataset to slowly accumulate knowledge about relationships between plans’ criterion scores and their overall desirability.
+Since every app user has also supplied their demographic details, these relationships are automatically updated for every demographic category to which the user belongs.

-Moreover, our apps always graphically locate their plan-desirability forecasts within margins of error.
+Our apps graphically locate their plan-desirability forecasts within margins of error.
 This makes it obvious which forecasts are statistically significantly different from each other – if two plans' error margins do not overlap they are not forecast to be significantly different from one another in terms of overall desirability.

 The apps also calculate Bayesian probabilities that their plan predictions are correct – they are self-monitoring.

-More generally, if you think we could improve the empathy of your forward planning you should click here to contact us (email@example.com)
+To monitor whether Planticipate's accuracy is increasing, you should intermittently RUN IT and if you think we could improve the empathy of your forward planning you should let us know by e-mail: firstname.lastname@example.org.